- ScienceNews: “Ancient Walking Gets Weirder”

 The Kenyan herders placed their prints in moistened sand thought to mimic the quick-setting sand in which the original prints were made.
 Analysis suggests the prints’ owners were walking, not running, and that they were about 5 feet, 6, inches tall, weighing 110 pounds, matching Daasanach people of today.

-Other highlights of the AAPA’s focus on feet included a discussion of Burtele foot we discussed recently2 as well as analysis of the likely gait of Australopithecus sediba, another ape fossil we discussed last fall in “Sediba with a little sleight of hand.”3 The Burtele fossil is dated by evolutionists at 3.4 million years ago, and Au. sediba, around 2 million years.
+Other highlights of the AAPA’s focus on feet included a discussion of Burtele foot as well as analysis of the likely gait of Australopithecus sediba, another ape fossil we discussed last fall in “Sediba with a Little Sleight of Hand.”
+The Burtele fossil is dated by evolutionists at 3.4 million years ago, and Au. sediba, around 2 million years.
 Both of these skeletal specimens differ from humans, but anthropologists suggest they were somewhat bipedal.
-The Burtele foot could grasp with its big toe and Au. sediba feet, according to Jeremy DeSilva, suggest the owner was prone to hyperpronate (turn its feet inward) as it walked.4 DeSilva said Au. sediba had “a really weird foot.
+The Burtele foot could grasp with its big toe and Au. sediba feet, according to Jeremy DeSilva, suggest the owner was prone to hyperpronate (turn its feet inward) as it walked.2 DeSilva said Au. sediba had “a really weird foot.
 Diversity in upright stances must have extended for a long time during hominid evolution.”

-And as to the footprints from Kenya, if they belonged to a truly bipedal individual as Hatala suggests, then they likely were not made by Paranthropus boisei, an extinct ape commonly known as “Nutcracker man”
+As to the footprints from Kenya, if they belonged to a truly bipedal individual as Hatala suggests, then they likely were not made by Paranthropus boisei, an extinct ape commonly known as “Nutcracker man.”

-And as to the footprints from Kenya, if they belonged to a truly bipedal individual as Hatala suggests, then they likely were not made by Paranthropus boisei, an extinct ape commonly known as “Nutcracker man” although it was neither a nutcracker nor a man.5 If they belonged to Homo erectus, then slight differences in the pressure patterns on the bottom of the foot do not indicate a less evolved kind of human.
-We saw last fall a report of some relative shortening in the legs of Neanderthals.6 Slight variations in gait or leg proportions of different groups of humans does not make any of them less than human or show they were evolving on a path toward full humanity.
+And as to the footprints from Kenya, if they belonged to a truly bipedal individual as Hatala suggests, then they likely were not made by Paranthropus boisei, an extinct ape commonly known as “% get_urls 10190 alt="Nutcracker man" %}” although it was neither a nutcracker nor a man.
+If they belonged to Homo erectus, then slight differences in the pressure patterns on the bottom of the foot do not indicate a less evolved kind of human.
+We saw last fall a report of some relative shortening in the legs of Neanderthals.3 Slight variations in gait or leg proportions of different groups of humans does not make any of them less than human or show they were evolving on a path toward full humanity.
 Both Homo erectus and Homo neanderthalensis were humans who descended from Noah’s family following the Flood, people who have disappeared today but were no less human than we are.

 God created the first two humans in His image, having unique mental and spiritual attributes, on the 6th day of Creation Week.
 He made land animals, including apes, the same day, according to Genesis chapter one.
 And while our Common Designer gave us some similar physical features, He created apes and humans with distinct intellectual and spiritual differences.
 Nothing in the fossil record or genetics demonstrates human evolution from apelike ancestors.
 Humanity’s ancestors were Adam and Eve, created by God about 6,000 years ago fully able to walk—no evolution required.